Shazixnar/ATO-Real_Voodoo_Witch_Malukah/README.md

 ## Support

 I will keep watching for cards strength, try to make sure these cards display their strength that should be there.

+Malukah has two way now.
+One is the dangerous Witch who curse enemies badly and let her team have power of shadow too.
+The other way is kindness Witch who use her mojo make team more vibrant.

 Hope you enjoy it and if have any idea or bug, just open a github issue or make a post in the **modding #support-and-requests** channel of the [official Across the Obelisk Discord](https://discord.gg/across-the-obelisk-679706811108163701).